hayhay33/950/labs/lab-3.md

 Begin by skimming over the provided spec sheet and become familiar with the pin layout.
 Connect the sensor to the Arduino, based on the pin-out provided and using the **5V pin** as the power supply.

-Add lines to the code from before to print the humidity data in the same comma-separated format.
+Add lines to the code from before to print the humidity data (voltages!) in the same comma-separated format.

 Take measurement data indoors and while walking outside to see changes.
 Create a calibration curve equation for this sensor and apply it to the code to print a calibrated humidity value in the serial monitor.